 In the chapter “Hiring the right people” I commented that, when making the offer for a person to join your team, it is important to balance short-term (salary and benefits), medium-term (bonus) and long-term (stock options) incentives.
 From time to time, while that person is on your team, it is important to assess whether these incentives need to be revised, that is, whether he deserves a raise or a promotion.
 There are two important aspects to consider, when and how to give salary increases and promotions.

 It is common for companies to define a period of the year for promotions and salary increases, usually just after the period of performance evaluation or periodic retrospective.
 I recommend not doing this, because in the hierarchy of needs of most people, the need for recognition and financial reward comes before the need for personal development.
 Therefore, if in the same conversation we put the topic on promotions and salary increases along with the feedback topic and what points he needs to improve, the person’s attention will be much more focused on the topic of promotions and increase.
 For that reason, I recommend separating these two conversations.
-When talking about promotion and salary increase, focus only on that topic.
+When talking about promotion and salary increases, focus only on that topic.
 And when talking about hindsight, again just focus on that topic.

 There are two ways to promote a person.
 The first way is to expect her to be demonstrating skills from at least 70% of the next career level to promote her.
 This is what I call a “pushed promotion”, that is, she must push to get her promotion.
 The other way is to assess the person’s potential, that is, whether he has the capacity to develop the skills necessary to operate at the next career level and, if he has, to promote it.
 I call this form “pull promotion” because the person is pulled to operate at the skill level of the next career level.

 I prefer the pulled promotion model, as it generates a very motivating challenge for the person, who will feel that he owes the necessary skills and will rush to develop them as soon as possible.
 There is, of course, a risk that she may not be able to develop these skills, but in most cases, I see that people with potential usually develop them very quickly.
 In the pushed promotion, the main advantage is that there is no risk, the person who is promoted already demonstrates the necessary skills.
-However, precisely because he already has the necessary skills, this person may feel that the promotion is not coming, or that it is taking too long and may want to look at the market, increasing the risk of you losing him from your team, because it takes too long to give him recognition.
+However, precisely because he already has the necessary skills, this person may feel that the promotion is not coming, or that it is taking too long and may want to look at the market, increasing the risk of you losing him from your team because it takes too long to give him recognition.

-- The seven main characteristics of a good product manager are empathy, communication, time management skills, knowledge of new technologies, business skills, keen curiosity and knowledge about the product theme.
+- The seven main characteristics of a good product manager are empathy, communication, time management skills, knowledge of new technologies, business skills, keen curiosity, and knowledge about the product theme.

-- If the product is not a technical product, it is not necessary to know how to program.
+- If the product is not a technical product, it is not necessary to know how to program it.
 However, having some sense of programming can be useful in understanding how your product works.
 Knowing SQL is also useful, as it will help the product manager to better understand the metrics of their product.

 - Formal performance appraisal processes have been increasingly seen by companies as something that does not bring as many benefits as expected.
-Several companies are replacing this process with more frequent conversations between leaders and followers about career, performance, potential and values.
+Several companies are replacing this process with more frequent conversations between leaders and followers about career, performance, potential, and values.

 - Regarding promotions and increases, there are two aspects to consider, when and how.
 I recommend separating the salary increase and promotion conversations from the feedback conversations to maintain full focus on the topic of each of these conversations.
 I also recommend promoting the person when he has the potential to develop the skills necessary to occupy the next career level, and not expect him to already demonstrate the skills necessary for that next career level, as this will motivate the person more.